kingparra/hpfp/09_-_lists/notes.rst

   take :: Int -> [a] -> [a]
   drop :: Int -> [a] -> [a]
   splitAt :: Int -> [a] -> ([a],[a])
-  -- Stops taking as soon as the condition is met.
+  takeWhile :: (a -> Bool) -> [a] -> [a]
-  -- Maybe it should have been named takeUntil? takeWhile :: (a -> Bool) -> [a] -> [a] dropWhile :: (a -> Bool) -> [a] -> [a]
+  dropWhile :: (a -> Bool) -> [a] -> [a]